 Who doesn’t love Weird Al?
 I know I do: the first record I ever independently bought was In 3-D in 1988 from a flea market when I was 6.

-I’ve lost a lot of great vinyl albums over the years due to either lending them out or as break-up casualties, but there is no vinyl I wish I still had than that first one I bought.
+I’ve lost a lot of great vinyl albums over the years due to either lending them out, moving, or as break-up casualties, but there is no vinyl I wish I still had than that first one I bought.

 Wherever I was in life, Weird Al was there, parodying American music and culture.
 I didn’t hear “Smells Like Teen Spirit” first—I heard “Smells Like Nirvana.”
 In fact, I had heard a lot of songs initially through Weird Al’s parodies, since he was “kid-friendly” and functioned as a filter between the “adult” world and a child’s in American culture.

 He would include polka medleys in his albums that would take on the biggest songs at the time, along with parodying the nascent alternative music scene in the 1990s in a similar manner.

 As the culture in America evolved, so did Weird Al, always keeping a finger on the pulse of things and producing spot-on parodies and stylistic pastiches.
 In the 2010s, “Weird Al” even kept up with the fast-moving brave new world of the internet by making an album’s worth of music videos for his album Mandatory Fun, releasing a new video every day for a week online and whose songs tackled modern memes, styles, and cultural figures

 Besides this, Yankovic has become an accomplished music video director for both his own music and other artists and is a successful children’s book author.
 His live shows are well-known for being gigantic productions, complete with complex staging and costume changes.